aws-samples/shopfloor-connectivity/docs/core/sfc-top-level-config.md

 Example with OPCUA source and AWS IoT Core target with metadata, filtering and transformations, in process configuration.
-Using a credentials client to obrtain credentials using X509 certificates required to make IoT Core service calls
+Using a credentials client to obtain credentials using X509 certificates required to make IoT Core service calls

 ```json
 {